Building Your Community of Support for MBC

 Predicting other people’s reactions isn’t always possible.
 At a time when you need comfort, you may find yourself comforting others.
+The thought of disrupting the lives of your family and friends, or fear about how they will respond, may make you wary of telling everyone or anyone.
 Remember, though, that the people closest to you are sometimes the best support system.

 A common reaction you may hear is “Let me know how I can help.”
 Take it as a sincere offer and suggest something specific.

 Managing metastatic breast cancer is ongoing.
 It’s unlikely that you will have only a once-and-done conversation with those you care about.
 It’s up to you to decide how often you want to update people and in what way.

 - Some people find it useful to go online to send updates to friends and family so they don’t have to repeat information over and over.